 Bandhavgarh National Park

-Drive through the gates of Bandhavgarh and a great vista of grassland opens up, sweeping up to a dramatic red sandstone escarpment.
-These were the former hunting grounds of the Maharajas of Rewa, tucked between the Vindhyan ranges and the eastern flank of the Satpura hills, and were once famous for their white tigers.
-Today, the grasslands and sal forests harbour a healthy population of tigers, as well as deer, langur monkeys, sloth bear and wonderful birds such as drongos, bee-eaters and rare hornbills.
-On top of the escarpment is a temple with its own priest, whose approach is guarded by a beautiful, sleeping Vishnu the base of the cliff, which dates back to the 10th Century.
+Drive through the gates of Bandhavgarh and a great flat vista opens up, sweeping up to a dramatic red sandstone escarpment.
+The grasslands and thick sal trees harbor a healthy population of mammals like dhole, the small Indian civet, palm squirrel and lesser bandicoot rat, as well as artiodactyls like wild pig, spotted deer, samber, chausingha and nilgai and wonderful bird and reptilian species.
+The higher slopes of the reserve are masked with a forest of Sai, Dhobin, Saja and Sal trees.
+On top of the escarpment is a temple with its own priest, whose approach is guarded by a beautiful, sleeping Vishnu at the base of the cliff, which dates back to the 10th Century.

 Early morning and afternoon game drives are by jeep, but when tigers are positively sighted in the forest, elephant-back is the best way to get as close to them as possible.
-Tiger-lovers can expect a sighting within two to three days, which is roughly the same as the more famous Ranthambore National Park, and the best time to visit Bandavgarh for tiger sightings is from February to June.
-There are also more than 40 leopards at Bandhavgarh.
+Tiger-lovers can expect a sighting within two to three days, which is roughly the same as the more famous Ranthambore National Park, and there are also more than 40 leopards at Bandhavgarh.
+The best time to visit Bandhavgarh for tiger sightings is from February to June.

 - Mr Geoffrey Johnson, India